On the enumeration of plane bipolar posets and transversal structures: Oriented planar maps and tandem walks in the quadrant

-\begin{theorem}[KMSW bijection~\cite{kenyon2019bipolar}] Plane bipolar orientations of outer type $(a,b)$ with $n+1$ edges are in bijection with quadrant tandem walks of length $n$ from $(0,a)$ to $(b,0)$.
-Every non-pole vertex corresponds to a SE-step, and every inner face corresponds to a face-step, of the same type. \end{theorem}
+\begin{theorem}[\cite{kenyon2019bipolar}] The KMSW bijection is a bijection between plane bipolar orientations of outer type $(a,b)$ with $n+1$ edges, and quadrant tandem walks of length $n$ from $(0,a)$ to $(b,0)$.
+Every non-pole vertex corresponds to a SE step, and every inner face of type $(i,j)$ corresponds to a face-step $(-i,j)$. \end{theorem}